2020 United States House of Representatives elections in Texas: District 21

 The 21st district extends from north San Antonio to central and south Austin, taking in rural parts of the Texas Hill Country.
 The Democratic nominee is former Texas state senator and 2014 gubernatorial nominee, Wendy Davis.
 Perennial candidate Arthur DiBianca was nominated by the Libertarian party convention on March 21, 2020.
-The incumbent is Republican Chip Roy, who was elected with 50.2% of the vote in 2018.
+The incumbent was Republican Chip Roy, who was elected with 50.2% of the vote in 2018.